 You should start discovering Eger right on the famous, Baroque style main square of the town, on Dobó square having a Mediterranean touch in summer, while in winter is couls be even a setting to a Grimm fairy tale.
 On one side of it the Minorite church dominates the square, you should enter it and see one of the nicest Baroque churches of Europe.

-Make a circle in the downtown starting up on Dobó street, then on the way back have a glimpse in the Pasha's Tent where authentic Turkish coffee and delicacies are served.
+Make a circle in the downtown starting up on Dobó street.
 From here you should head for the square of Border Castle Warriors via Szúnyogköz and find the statue of the writer, Géza Gárdonyi and do not miss to notice that the Baroque buildings on the opposite side are all of different colours.
 Turning into one of the twisty little streets (Szent János street or Érsek street) you will get to the main street of the town, Széchenyi street.
 It is worth taking a walk here as well, the bulidings dating back to the 17th-18th centuries are decorated with nice gates or name plates.
 On the keystone of a building the date is 1773, will you find it?

 When you are in Eger, you must taste the wines of Eger!
 Visiting Szépasszony-valley (Valley of the Beautiful Woman), just 15 minutes walk from the city centre is one of the best programmes in Eger in the evening.
 Cosy cellars of special atmosphere, joyfulness, leafy environs and excellent wines are waiting for you.
 If you get hungry, have a dinner in Ködmön csárda or pre-book a dinner with winetasting in one of the cellars.